kugg/jerkeby/content/posts/Prototype-Poisoning.md

 ---
-title: "Prototype poisoning, it's everywhere"
+title: "This is prototype poisoning"
 date: "2022-08-06"
 draft: true
 authors: